-Here they will love checking out the giant M&M store where they can taste tons of varieties of M&M’s, find out what M&M personality they are with the “Color Mood Analyzer”- ha!
-And, take a photo with the candy coated Statue of Liberty.
+Here they will love checking out the giant M&M store where they can taste tons of varieties of M&M’s, and find out what M&M personality they are with the “Color Mood Analyzer”- ha!
+And, take a photo with the candy-coated Statue of Liberty.

 Find more about visiting Times Square with Kids from NYC Go here.

 12. Catch a Show on Broadway

 Ella and I were lucky enough to see Matilda when we were in New York and it was absolutely amazing!!!
 The cast had tons of talented child actors that completely blew me away.
 Ella loved getting dolled up and sitting in the old theater.
 This was a highlight for sure and we would love to come back for more.

 Tip- If you are looking for last-minute tickets.
 TKTS has discounted theater tickets and they are the only discounted tickets I would recommend purchasing.
 Their booths offer same-day evening appearances or next-day matinee show times.

 13. Watch a Game at Madison Square Garden

 If you have sports fans Madison Square Garden is a must-do in NYC with kids.
 The boys went with their dad to a Knicks game at the Madison Square Gardens (also home of the New York Rangers).

 They came back saying everyone should have the chance to see a game in that arena.
 Known as the “World’s Most Famous Arena” located in the heart of New York City this place makes you feel alive!!!